Dominik Henzel

-Dominik Henzel (born July 7, 1964) is a Czech-born Swedish actor and comedian.
+Dominik Henzel (born 7 July 1964) is a Czech-born Swedish actor and comedian.
 He has starred in at least 18 Swedish films and television series during a career that began in 1979.
 Henzel has also appeared in a number of television commercials and works as a stand-up comedian.

 Early life

 Henzel was born on 7 July 1964 in Prague, Czechoslovakia.

 Career

 Henzel is best known for his role as "Sudden" in the teen film G – som i gemenskap (1983).
 Besides his film roles he has appeared in several commercials for chips and sunglasses.

-He has done stand-up comedy for audiences as large as 1,500 people and has participated several times on the television comedy show Raw Comedy Club, broadcast on Kanal5.
-He also appeared in season two of the comedy series Solsidan, broadcast on TV4.
+He appeared in season two of the comedy series Solsidan, broadcast on TV4.

 Family

 He is the older brother of Patrik Henzel of the Swedish synthpop band NASA.